andrew henderson menu

 While it will not lead to citizenship, Malaysia’s MM2H program is a great option from both a lifestyle and tax perspective.

-If what you want is simply a change of scenery, or to be able to live somewhere without high taxes, then perhaps it’s better to look into second residences that won’t lead to citizenship.
+If what you want is simply a change of scenery or to be able to live somewhere without high taxes, then perhaps it’s better to look into second residences that won’t lead to citizenship.

-Passports By Investment vs. Donation
+Passports by Investment vs. Donation

-Going through this list, you might have noticed something – you tend to get what you pay for.
+Having gone through this list, you might have noticed something – you tend to get what you pay for.

-In a lot of programs without a “donation” requirement, you will tend to pay for it via some other hidden means.
+In a lot of programs without a ‘donation’ requirement, you will tend to pay for it via some other hidden means.

 Often, it will be blatantly clear how the bureaucrats might have a veiled interest in the matter, as is the case in some of the Caribbean real estate programs where only a small slice of the available real estate is allowed to qualify.

-It might not initially seem so, but it might be easier and cheaper to simply cut a check and make the donation to get a second passport.
-Although, as with Turkey’s program, there are some diamonds in the rough.
-You can check out all the citizenship by investment programs here.
+It might not initially seem so, but it might be easier and cheaper to simply make a donation to get a second passport.

 Sign up for our Weekly Rundown packed with hand-picked insights on global citizenship, offshore tax planning, and new places to diversify.